-- What financial aid programs are available; - The deadlines for submitting applications for each of the financial aid programs available; - How financial aid is distributed; - How the student's financial need was determined; - How much of the financial need so determined has been met; - An explanation of the various programs in the student's aid package; - The School's tuition refund policy in case the student withdraws: - What portion of the financial aid is loan and must be repaid and what portion is nonrepayable grant/scholarship aid; - For loans awarded, what the interest rate is, how interest accrues and is capitalized, the total amount that must be repaid, the repayment procedures, the length of time to repay the loan, and when the repayment is to begin; - How the School determines satisfactory progress and the consequences if such progress is not met; and - That all documents submitted to the Financial Aid Office are confidential.
+- What financial aid programs are available; - The deadlines for submitting applications for each of the financial aid programs available; - How financial aid is distributed; - How the student's financial need was determined; - How much of the financial need so determined has been met; - An explanation of the various programs in the student's aid package; - The School's tuition refund policy in case the student withdraws: - What portion of the financial aid is loan and must be repaid and what portion is nonrepayable grant/scholarship aid; - For loans awarded, what the interest rate is, how interest accrues and is capitalized, the total amount that must be repaid, the repayment procedures, the length of time to repay the loan, and when the repayment is to begin; - How the student can access his or her records on the National Student Loan Data Service (NSLDS). - How the School determines satisfactory progress and the consequences if such progress is not met; and - That all documents submitted to the Financial Aid Office are confidential.